regolith-linux/regolith-desktop-website/content/docs/reference/Releases/regolith-3.2-release-notes.md

 ### Deprecations

+* Deprecating support for the following OS releases:
+    * Ubuntu 20.04 (Focal)
+    * Debian 12 (Bullseye)
-* Deprecating support for Ubuntu Focal and Debian Bullseye
+* Deprecating support for Wayland session on Debian 13 (Bookworm) due to out of date build dependencies

 ### Installation Instructions